 When it comes to personal injury, most of the cases fall under the umbrella of strict liability or negligence.
-At Meyer Injury Lawyers, we have helped so many of our clients recoup their losses in car accidents, which are our most common negligence cases.
+At Meyer Injury Lawyers, we have helped many of our clients recoup their losses in car accidents, which are our most common negligence cases.

 When someone is injured, there aren’t only financial and physical repercussions, but oftentimes, the emotional toll is just as significant.
 So, it’s incredibly important for the injured persons and their families to find the right personal injury lawyer to help them through the process.